 Unlocking your gardens potential

 Once the cleaning and maintenance tasks are done, it is time to look at going the extra mile and creating a space that the whole family can enjoy during the summer.
 Despite the unpredictable weather, outside entertaining is one of the most popular pastimes during the warmer weather.
 This veranda can be an easy DIY project to get started with.
+You can build a budget veranda or a really solid veranda.

 Comfortable furniture is vital to provide a space in which to relax and unwind, while budding cooks can create culinary masterpieces with BBQs and outdoor ovens.
 Café style festoon lighting and fire pits are a great choice when it comes to keeping the ambience going throughout the night.